marekbeckmann/Opensuse-Ad-Join-Script/README.md

 ```
 bash join-ad.sh --adminuser Admin --ad-domain ad.example.org --homedir /home/%d/%u --shell /bin/bash --umask 0077 --allow-group Admins --enable-sudo Admin
 ```
-This will join the ad (realm ad.example.org), using the privileged user `Admin`and setting the home directory for new users to `/home/ad.example.org/userName` and overriding the shell for every user to `/bin/bash` aswell as granting the user `Admin`  `sudo` priviliges.
+This will join the ad (realm ad.example.org), using the privileged user `Admin`and setting the home directory for new users to `/home/ad.example.org/userName` and overriding the shell for every user to `/bin/bash` aswell as granting the user `Admin`  sudo privileges.